nightbot/docs/commands/variables/countup.md

 Title: Countup
 */

-You can utilize the countup variable to create commands that display a countup.
+You can use the countup variable to create commands that display the time since a specified date.
 For example, maybe you want to countup from a special event that happened on your stream.

 ## Usage